opencadc/doi/doi/README.md

 _accountPrefix_ is the registered prefix for a DataCite account.

-_doiIdentifierPrefix_ is prefix to the DOI Identifier.

 **For Alternative DOI Settings ONLY**
 ```
 # Publisher Group URI
 ca.nrc.cadc.doi.publisherGroupURI = {Publisher Group URI}

-# self Publish
-ca.nrc.cadc.doi.selfPublish = {true|false}
 ```

 _publisherGroupURI_ is the URI to the group which gives permission to Approve/Publish or Reject DOIs to the user associated with this group.

-_selfPublish_ is to give permission to Mint DOIs.
-If set to true, only DOI Owner can Mint his DOI.
-If set to false, only a user from publisher group can Mint all the DOIs.

-#### Note: If `publisherGroupURI` is configured, `selfPublish` has to be configured 'false'.

 **For developer testing only:**
 ```